 Each year, fewer and fewer Americans make their living as farmers, foresters, or fishers.
 But the neighborhood truly stands out among U.S. neighborhoods.
 According to exclusive NeighborhoodScout analysis, this neighborhood has a greater proportion of farmers, foresters, or fishers than 99.5% of all American neighborhoods.
 This is truly a unique cultural characteristic of this neighborhood.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 68.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 If you're planning where to retire, the neighborhood in Hysham is a great option to consider.
 According to NeighborhoodScout's exclusive retirement dream area analysis, it's peaceful and quiet, has above average safety ratings compared to other neighborhoods in MT, offers a wide range of housing options, and has already attracted an enviable mix of college educated seniors.
 This neighborhood ranks as better for retirement living than 85.9% of the neighborhoods in Montana.
 If you are considering retiring to Montana, this is a good neighborhood to look at.